TritonDataCenter/node-manta/docs/buckets-cli.md

 ## Next Steps

-- Get thoughts from others.
+- Get feedback from others.
 - Write a prototype of this in the node-manta "buckets" branch to play with.